-Verisign is involved in various other investigations, claims and lawsuits arising in the normal conduct of its business, none of which, in its opinion, will have a material effect on its business.
+Verisign is involved in various other investigations, claims and lawsuits arising in the normal conduct of its business, none of which, in its opinion, will have a material adverse effect on its financial condition or results of operations.
 The Company cannot assure you that it will prevail in any litigation.
 Regardless of the outcome, any litigation may require the Company to incur significant litigation expense and may result in significant diversion of management attention.